 Early History of the Grumley family

-Another 155 words (11 lines of text) covering the years 189 and are included under the topic Early Grumley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grumley research.
+Another 78 words (6 lines of text) covering the years 189 and are included under the topic Early Grumley History in all our PDF Extended History products and printed products wherever possible.

 Grumley Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Grumley have been found, including Grimley, Grimly, Grimleigh, Grimlie, Grymley and many more.